whiskeyjimbo/CheckMate/README.md

 - Can be set at check level to override group settings

 In both modes:
-- Response times are averaged across all successful checks in the group
+- Response times are averaged across all successful checks in the group (think i will change this later to use host level metrics..)
 - Metrics are tracked at both host and group levels
 - Prometheus histograms are used for latency tracking
 - Notifications include specific failing hosts